Updated on

 To keep your costs low and make the most of your delivery management platform, go for a solution that allows you to pay per driver/vehicle.

-This kind of pricing model will cost you much less than similar platforms that price per number of orders a month.
+This pricing model will cost you much less than similar platforms that price per number of monthly orders.

 Much like with your driver staff, you don't need a huge fleet of vehicles.
 As a matter of fact, many logistics operations use grey fleets, i.e. drivers' own vehicles.